World Day of Prayer

 'I made you wonderful'

-WDPCookIslands2025This is a global event where every country around the world takes part in the same service on the same day.
-Each year the service is written by women of a different country; the service for 2025 is being prepared by the women of The Cook Islands with the theme “I made you wonderful”.
+This is a global event where every country around the world takes part in the same service on the same day.
+Each year the service is written by women of a different country; the service for 2025 was prepared by the women of The Cook Islands with the theme “I made you wonderful”.

 The 2025 WDP program invites us into the knowledge that each one of us was made with care and love by God.
 When we can receive this profound truth, everything in our life changes and we begin to radiate and shine from within.
 We also learn how to treat every other person as made wonderful by God.

-Too often, women and girls have been silenced and oppressed, making this upcoming theme from WDP Cook Islands particularly relevant.
+Too often, women and girls have been silenced and oppressed, making this theme from WDP Cook Islands particularly relevant.
 The message that we, as women and girls, are “fearfully and wonderfully” made in the image of God reinforces our movement’s support of women in expressing their faith and speaking about their lives in prayer and worship before God and in community.

 The Bible Study prompts dialogue around Psalm 139, particularly focusing on the relationship between God and each one of us.